iuriimoroz/iuriimoroz/README.md

 ---

-🌟 I’m always open to new opportunities, collaborations, and sharing my knowledge in the world of QA and software testing.
+🌟 I’m always open to new opportunities, collaborations, and sharing my knowledge in the field of QA and software testing.
 Feel free to reach out if you'd like to connect or learn more!